matuzo/HTMHell/hell/adventcalendar/2025/1/index.md

 Alternatively, you could opt to supress background page popovers until the dialog closes.
 This may not be ideal if notifications require timely interaction, or if the dialog contents have the potential to trigger a toast.

-Another issue you may need to handle for besides visibility and interactivity is if the popover needs to outlive the dialog.
+Another issue you may need to handle for, besides visibility and interactivity, is if the popover needs to outlive the dialog.
 As in, it needs to remain open - perhaps to keep waiting for the user to take action - once the dialog is closed.

 While I am a huge proponent of using native platform features, and I think popover in particular is an incredible feature, sometimes conflict points can’t be entirely avoided.
 In fact, you may have already had to contend with a similar conflict against the inert behavior of a modal dialog.
 So, this article may mostly be a warning to not entirely rip out your previous custom popover architecture _if_ you have this potential issue of displaying background popovers and modal dialogs simultaneously.

-If this is an issue that currently or may in the future affect your work, keep an eye on [this HTML issue](https://github.com/whatwg/html/issues/9936).
+If this is an issue that currently, or may in the future affect your work, keep an eye on [this HTML issue where solutions are being discussed](https://github.com/whatwg/html/issues/9936).

 <script async src="https://public.codepenassets.com/embed/index.js"></script>